 As you continue to breathe, imagine a wave of relaxation slowly spreading throughout your body, starting at your head and gradually penetrating all your muscles, all the cells of your body, all the way down to your toes.
 Allow yourself to relax completely, continuing to breathe slowly and smoothly, sinking into that feeling of relaxation and noticing how it feels, so that you will be able to access it and recreate it again later, on your own.

 In a moment, I’m going to count backwards from five to one.
 As I do you will gradually feel more and more alert.
 When I get to three, open your eyes, and when I get to one you will feel alert and refreshed and ready for the rest of your day.
-Five…four…beginning to shift your body, feeling a bit more awake now…three…opening up your eyes…two…a bit more awake now…one…now you are feeling refreshed…and alert… relaxed and ready for whatever is next.
+Five…four…beginning to shift your body, feeling a bit more awake now…three…opening up your eyes…two…a bit more awake now…one…now you are feeling refreshed, alert, and relaxed.

 Progressive Muscle Relaxation Help